Creating a Secret Sacred Space: Small and Inconspicuous Altar Ideas

 2. Kitchen Witchery

-Before my now-husband knew about my path, he once asked why I kept a cinnamon stick in a jar labeled "Protection."
-I told him it was for flavor and "energy."
-Technically true, since cinnamon is great for boosting both magickal intentions AND a cup of tea!
+Before my husband knew about my practice, he once asked why I kept a cinnamon stick in a jar labeled Protection.
+I just said, “It’s for flavor and energy.”
+Technically true since cinnamon is great for boosting both magickal intentions AND a cup of tea!

 3. Garden and Nature Altars